ESMCI/cime/doc/source/users_guide/introduction-and-overview.rst

    "scripts/", "The CIME user interface"
    "share/", "Source code provided by CIME and used by multiple components" "tests/", "tests"
-   "tools/", "Standalone tools useful for climate modeling" "utils/", "source code for CIME scripts and functions"
+   "tools/", "Stand-alone tools useful for climate modeling" "utils/", "source code for CIME scripts and functions"

 Users should start in the "scripts" subdirectory.